muratk3n/thirdwave/en/tweets/2019/week29.md

 Is she a paisan?
 She's got that Sophie Louren thing going on.
 Cat girl..
 Meow.

-Uh Dough-nald, uh let's do it in uh the Roosevelt uh room uh.
+Uh-Dough-nald, uh let's do it in uh Roosevelt uh room uh.

 *2019-7-18 15:47:19*